rm-training/lab-revert-me/readme.md

 This is a story about a long git history.

-I really would rather I didn't have to type
+I really would rather I didn't have to type all this out.